cmitsakis/workerpool-go/README.md

 # workerpool

-Generic worker pool with limited concurrency, backpressure, dynamically resizable number of workers, and composability of pools into pipelines.
+Worker pool with auto-scaling, backpressure, and easy composability of pools into pipelines.
+Uses Go 1.18 generics.

 **backpressure:**
 The pool includes a queue with limited capacity.